hackerschoice/hackerschoice.github.io/segfault/gui/index.md

 </video>

 1. Go to [shell.segfault.net](https://shell.segfault.net).
-2. Choose "I'm New Here" to generate a new server.
+2. Choose "I'm New Here".
+This will create a new ROOT-Server.
 3. Write down the SECRET.
-You need it to access your server again.
+You need it to access your ROOT-Server again.
 4. Go to the left navigation menu, click on "Desktop" and then on "Start".

 <!---FIXME: Add information here of how to connect to an existing server.--->
-Read the [FAQ](../faq) to learn how to re-connect to your existing server.
+Read the [FAQ](../faq) to learn how to re-connect to your existing ROOT-Server.

 ---